 Sometimes we forget the stretches we’ve been given, or need to go through the movements a few times to feel familiar enough with them to perform at home and sometimes we just need someone else to make us do them at all!
 For those reasons we offer short stretch & strength sessions.

 There are also those of us who would like to learn a few home exercises to keep mobile and build strength just to perform everyday duties more easily or move well into older age.
 In those instances, a one-on-one Stretch & Strength session is for you.

 Concerns about poor posture and subsequent pain is one of the common reasons for seeking remedial massage.
-A Stretch & Strength session can guide you through stretching associated tight muscles and activating weak muscles to help improve posture and reduce postural pain.
+A Stretch & Strength session can guide you through stretching associated tight muscles and activating weak muscles to help maintain good posture and reduce postural pain.

 No time to stretch?

 If you think you don’t have time to stretch (or it’s not a priority) but you know you feel better when you do it, then our therapist will help you find some movements that can fit into the course of your day, without needing to set aside specific time.

 Perhaps you want a routine to do at work without even getting up from your chair to include stretches at work?
 Being given the right tools to meet specific needs will generally make people much more adherent to home exercise and therefore more likely to reap the benefits of reduced discomfort, better movement and postural awareness.

 Prevent injury and exercise safely